-Both Center for Workforce Inclusion and Maryland Department of Labor, Senior Community Services Employment Programs (SCSEP) - are co-located in the Baltimore City AJCs.
-Center for Workforce Inclusion, SCSEP service is available part-time at the Eastside One-Stop Career Center and MD Labor SCSEP is available at the Northwest One-Stop Career Center.
+Both Senior Services America, Inc. (SSA) and Maryland Department of Labor, Senior Community Services Employment Programs (SCSEP) - are co-located in the Baltimore City AJCs.
+SCSEP services are provided by the (SSA) at the ESCC and MD Labor at the NWCC.